IshmaelBelghazi/ALI/index.md

 | SWWAE with dropout [^4]    | \\(23.56\\%\\)                          |
 | DCGAN + L2-SVM [^5]        | \\(22.18\\% (\\pm 1.13\\%)\\)           |
 | ALI (ours)                 | \\(\\mathbf{19.14\\% (\\pm 0.50\\%)}\\) |

+<a name="conclusion"></a>

+# Conclusion

+The adversarially learned inference (ALI) model jointly learns a generation network and an inference network using an adversarial process.
+The model learns mutually coherent inference and generation networks, as exhibited by its reconstructions.
+The induced latent variable mapping is shown to be useful, achieving state-of-the-art results on semi-supervised SVHN house number classification.

 ---